Invasive Species

 Cabomba Caroliniana (Fanwort)

-Recently, Lake Mokoma experienced wide-spread infestation of this invasive aquatic plant that cost the Association $30,000 to eliminate.
-This highly invasive plant will spread throughout the lake and effectively choke out all other beneficial aquatic vegetation which could impact the fish population and recreational boating in the lake, as well as the general health of the lake by altering its nutrient and pH levels.
-It was likely introduced to Lake Mokoma by a member or guest’s boat/trailer that was utilized in a body of water infested with the invasive plant, then placed in Lake Mokoma prior to proper cleaning.
+Recently, Lake Mokoma experienced widespread infestation of this invasive aquatic plant that cost the Association $30,000 to eliminate.
+This highly invasive plant will spread throughout the lake and effectively choke out all other beneficial aquatic vegetation, which could impact the fish population and recreational boating in the lake, as well as the general health of the lake by altering its nutrient and pH levels.
+It was likely introduced to Lake Mokoma by a member or guest’s boat/trailer that was utilized in a body of water infested with the invasive plant and then placed in Lake Mokoma without being properly cleaned.
 Following is a link to pertinent information: http://elibrary.dcnr.pa.gov/GetDocument? docId=1738823&DocName=Carolina%20fanwort.pdf

 Hemlock Woolly Adelgid

 No tree species is more iconic of our area than the Hemlock.
-Unfortunately, this tiny insect, the wooly adelgid, has been decimating hemlock populations throughout its range.
+Unfortunately, this tiny insect, the woolly adelgid, has been decimating hemlock populations throughout its range.
 The insect has been seen on trees in our area.
 Luckily, some of these populations are fluctuating and in some cases have disappeared from the tree.
 The insect’s life cycle makes it a difficult one to control.
 However, there are measures that homeowners can take for emergent or minor infestations, especially on smaller trees.
-For more information:
+For more information, click here: https://www.dcnr.pa.gov/Conservation/ForestsAndTrees/InsectsAndDiseases/HemlockWoollyAdelgid/Pages/default.aspx

 Spotted Lanternfly